AnujBhushanTiw2685/url-shortener/readme.md

 ## Challenges faced:
 ### To be honest, this was a complete learning project which wasn't built completely on my own. the most challenging problem that I had was the first deployment of my url shortener website using vercel and render.
 It took me a whole day to figure out because files were not being properly imported despite several attempts.In order to fix this issue I had to re-commit everything of my repository and and re deploy the application from it.
-The render deployment  still gives issue but I will fix it as soon as possible.
+The render deployment  still gives issue but I will fix it as soon as possible. and honestly , it was a joint effort of my friends who were already better than me in this.
+Still we had to grind for whole day and finally in the midnight we achieved 'something'. but yes , even a small feat is a feat... so it matters a lot

 ## Description
 URL Shortener Web Application is a user-friendly web-based tool that allows users to create shortened versions of long URLs, making them easier to share.
 This project is built using the MERN stack (MongoDB, Express, React, Node.js) and styled with Chakra UI for a visually appealing and responsive user interface.